 The ultimate kids' cold weather bucket list

-It's fall in Happy Valley and that means FUN for all ages.
+It's winter in Happy Valley and that means FUN for all ages.
 Spend the first few weeks enjoying the full calendar of fall festivals and then, as the weather cools down, we've got you covered!
 Here are some of our favorite cold weather festivities this season.

 Tussey Mountain has family fun down pat.
 Kids (and adults, too) love tubing, and there are seven ski slopes for the most novice skiers up to the most advanced.
 Snow tubing is open to ages four and up, and the handle-tow lifts make trudging back up the hill for another round a thing of the past.
 Catch one of the ski lessons on the weekend, for ages six to 12.
 Have teenagers or older kids who don’t necessarily need your watchful eye?
 Mom and Dad can cozy up at Edges Pub for a drink and great food, as well as live music on the weekends.
 Tusseymountain.com